(When the page opens, right click and save it.)

 Missional Communities are the primary stream of life at Remedy Church.
 They are the context where life happens during the week as we live out our purpose as a church, following Jesus together and teaching others to do the same.

-To put a definition to it, a Missional Community is a spiritual family who lives on mission together by gathering regularly, caring for each other, and making disciples who make disciples.
+To simply define it, a Missional Community is a spiritual family who lives on mission together.
 But a living thing composed of real people and real lives can hardly be contained within a definition.
-Missional Communities are the primary vehicle for discipleship, friendship, care, support, mission, and most anything else that happens as Remedy Church.
+Missional Communities are the primary vehicle for discipleship, care, support, mission, and most anything else that happens as Remedy Church.

 Missional Communities gather regularly to spend time together, care for each other, encourage and challenge each other, talk about where scripture and life intersect, pray, and learn to live on-mission in community.
 Missional Communities are not an add-on to the church, one of many programs.
 They are at the center of everything we do, the heartbeat of Remedy.